kevhle/UdacityKL_github/README.md

 ### Files used
    This project uses Bikeshare data from Chicago, New York City, and Washington, DC.
 The data is store in .CSV files.

-   The data files are chicago.csv, new_york_city.csv, and washington.csv
+   The data files are chicago.csv, new_york_city.csv, and washington.csv.
+These files are only available in local database.

 ### Credits
    This project utilizes reference data and codes from Udacity and Udacity GPT